Awarding XP and leveling up

 - Using collaborative powers: Collaboration and teamwork are important aspects of the Classcraft experience for students.
 Using collaborative powers to help out their team will earn students a handful of Experience Points.
 You can change the value of XP earned when using a collaborative power in the Game Rules section of your class settings:

 The default value is 5 XP for each Action Point (AP) spent.
 For example, Heal 1 costs 15 AP; as such, it will grant 75 XP to the Healer who used it.
 You could change the amount to 7 XP for each AP spent.
 The same power would then give 105 XP to the Healer who used it.
 Note that Protect grants Warriors twice the usual amount of XP per AP spent on a collaborative power.

-Successfully completing the Countdown, Stopwatch, or Volume Meter: If you have a Premium account and you use one of these tools, you can grant XP to the students for successfully completing the activity.
+Successfully completing the Timer, Stopwatch, or Volume Meter: If you have a Premium account and you use one of these tools, you can grant XP to the students for successfully completing the activity.
 You don’t have to give XP when using these tools, but doing so could be a good incentive for students to participate.
 Remember that the greater the challenge, the greater the reward should be.

 Completing a Boss Battle: Boss Battles are challenges that the whole class participates in together.
 They’re a great way to review for formative assessment.
 When you create a Boss Battle, you can set the amount of Experience Points it will grant to the students should they defeat the boss.
 Don’t forget that everyone in class will receive XP for winning!